kgrid/knowledge-objects/diabetes-type2/glycemic-management-meal-planning-on-medication/README.md

 If medication doesn't match one of these options, the function will return "No matching medication option."

 ### Running
-The script can be run by calling MealPlanOnMed({"medication":"","weightloss":0}).
+The script can be run by calling execute({"medication":"","weightloss":0}).
 We have also included a test() function that we suggest running before running your data through.

 ### Getting started
 To run program from terminal, go to terminal and cd into the directory where the python file is located.
 Enter the following:
 1. python
-2. import glycemic-management-meal-planning-on-medication
+2. import gmmp
-3. glycemic-management-meal-planning-on-medication.MealPlanOnMed({"medication":"","weightloss":0}).
+3. gmmp.execute({"medication":"","weightloss":0}).

 ### Running through SHELF REST API...
 To run through SHELF REST API, the knowledge object needs to be added to ObjectTeller and to the REST API SHELF before its executable.